Basic Trading Tips (Forex Beginners)

 Forex Trading Tip 8: “Choosing the best time to trade”

-There are certain hours when the Forex sessions overlap.
-During those hours, the volume increases by offering greater trading opportunities.
-In the table below you can see the two Forex Market time zones.
+Certain hours see overlaps between Forex sessions.
+During these hours, volume increases, offering better trading opportunities.
+Refer to the table below for the two major Forex market time zones.

 Forex Time Zone |